 Easy vegan peanut butter fudge that melts in your mouth.

 - 250 g Creamy peanut butter (1 cup)

 - 450g g Icing sugar (3+¼ cups)

 - 60 g Chopped dark chocolate (½ cup)

 - 2 Tablespoons Chopped Peanuts

 Line an 8" baking tray with parchment paper, leaving a little extra hanging over each side.
 This will make it easier to lift the fudge out once set.

-Remove from the heat and add the powdered sugar.
+Remove from the heat and add the icing sugar.
 Use a spoon to stir the sugar in, then use your hands to form a dough.
 This will be a lot like making cookie dough.